– Protea Wall Art –

 This post may contain affiliate links.
 Please read my disclosure policy.

-I arrived home with all my treasure – wood, planks, paint, glue, and more.
+I arrived home with all my treasure – wood, planks, paint, glue, and the prized stencil.
 Then I got to work!
 And from three planks, some wood stain, glue, paint, and sealer this lovely protea wall art emerged.